integreat-io/integreat-adapter-csv/README.md

   generating a CSV _to_ a service.
 In both these examples, header row values will equal object keys.
 Default is `false`.
 - `quoted`: When `true`, values will be surrounded by quotes.
 Default is `true`.
-- `useExcel`: When `true`, the adapter will expect a Base64 encoded Excel file instead of a CSV string, and will output Base64 Excel files.
+- `useExcel`: When `true`, the adapter will ~~expect a Base64 encoded Excel file instead of a CSV string, and will~~ output Base64 Excel files.
 This should be simple Excel files that is just like CSVs in every way except the format.
 If reading an Excel file with more than one sheet, only the first one will be considered.
 When `useExcel` is true, the `delimiter` and `quoted` options are disregarded.
 Default is `false`.

+> [!NOTE]
+> Normalizing from Excel is not implemented yet!

 ### CSV transformer